Transplanting Hope: The Intersection of Liver Transplantation and Alcohol Use Disorder - March 20, 2026

 11:50 AMLunch

-Moderator: David Victor, MD and Natalie Amante, PA
+Moderator: David Victor, MD and Natalie Oliver, PA

-1:00 PM3 Questions: Why Is There Reluctance To Drop The 6-Month RuleVictor Ankoma-Sey, MD
+1:00 PM3 Questions: Why Is There Reluctance to Drop the 6-Month Rule?Victor Ankoma-Sey, MD, FACP, FAASLD

-1:36 PM3 Questions: Role Of GLP-1 Agents In AddictionArchana Sadhu, MD
+1:35 PM3 Questions: Role of GLP-1 Agents in AddictionArchana Sadhu, MD

-1:50 PM3 Questions: Houston Methodist ExperienceAshton Connor, MD
+1:50 PM3 Questions: Houston Methodist ExperienceAshton Connor, MD, PhD, FRCSC

 Moderator: Constance Mobley, MD and Andrea Duchini, MD

-2:30 PM3 Questions: Heart Transplant And AUDAsh Guha, MD
+2:30 PM3 Questions: Heart Transplant and AUDAshrith Guha, MD

 3:00 PMQ&A